 The Adverse Childhood Experiences Study conducted by Kaiser in the 1990s was a powerful public health study.
 The ACEs study linked having adverse (traumatic) experiences in childhood leads to detrimental and negative consequences in adulthood.

 In the study, adverse childhood experiences include, but are not limited to the following:

 Having experienced violence, abuse, or neglect

 Having a family member attempt or die by suicide

 Having mental health problems and instability due to parental separation

 Having household members in jail or prison.

 It wasn’t until my training to become a social worker that I was introduced to the ACEs study, but I was a participant long before that.
-These life markers were the intimate stories of my friends, family and even myself.
-Following these breadcrumbs, I became acutely aware of the amount of adults I knew whose lives painfully qualified this research.
+These life markers were the intimate stories of my friends, family, and even myself.
+Following these breadcrumbs, I became acutely aware of the number of adults I knew whose lives painfully qualified this research.

 I’d bet my life on it.